Hello Harmony Vet

 Why the use of "spinal manipulation" and "chiropractic" terms?

 Only those with a Doctorate in Chiropractic (DOC) can be called a chiropractor.
-They experts licensed in treating humans.
+They are experts licensed in treating humans.
 However then same techniques are used in animals.
 Many states have laws and statutes preventing other professions from using their professional term.
 Therefore a veterinarian cannot call themselves a chiropractor and a chiropractor cannot call themselves a veterinarian, although they may be certified in animal chiropractic care.
 These rules and regulations are in place to protect the public.
+Therefore veterinarians use the term spinal manipulation or adjustments.
+However, however, this can create some confusion in pet caregivers.
+So, we use the terms interchangeably here, not as a disrespect to Doctors of Chiropractic, but to create a continuity of understanding in reguards to what type of treatment their pets will receive. as most people are familiar with chiropractic therapies and what that entails

 Why is spinal care important?